codyjamestechnical/cjt-website/content/posts/mac-os-boot-commands.md

 Resetting the \[SMC\]^(system management controller) can help with many hardware issues.
 If your fans are running even when your Mac is idle is a good example.
 It also addresses issues with sleep, the ambient light sensor, and keyboard backlight.
 It may fix some issues with your Mac’s battery charging.

-> These instructions were copied verbatim from [Apple Support](https://support.apple.com/en-us/HT201295)
+> The instructions for resetting SMC were copied verbatim from [Apple Support](https://support.apple.com/en-us/HT201295)

 #### For Macs with a T2 chip